Substance Abuse Counselor Degree: A Guide to Addiction Counselor Degrees at All Levels

 The next step up is the entry-level two-year Associate in Substance Use Disorder Counseling.
 These are also very affordable degrees that can be earned in a relatively short amount of time.
 On top of the required coursework in psychology, therapy, and treatment, though, they include traditional liberal arts classes to build you into a more well-rounded professional and therapist.

-Associate degrees in substance abuse counseling lead to licensure as a full SUD Counselor in 27 states, and offer an on-ramp to bachelor’s programs elsewhere.
+Associate degrees in substance abuse counseling lead to licensure or certification as a full SUD Counselor in 27 states, and offer an on-ramp to bachelor’s programs elsewhere.

 Bachelor’s Degree in Substance Abuse Counseling